Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Halos in the Core-collapse and Core-formation Phases

-The top-left and top-middle panels of Figure~\ref{fig:bmlmc} respectively show the density profile and density profile logarithmic slope of the LMC analog halo in our CDM and SIDM simulations.
+The top left and top middle panels of Figure~\ref{fig:bmlmc} respectively show the density profile and density profile logarithmic slope of the LMC analog halo in our CDM and SIDM simulations.
 SIDM thermalizes the inner halo region, reducing the central density; we have also checked that self-interactions increase the inner velocity dispersion, as expected.
-In our SIDM simulation, the density profile slope starts to become shallower than in CDM at $r\sim 1~\mathrm{kpc}$, and approaches zero in the sub-kpc regions.
-At large radii, both the CDM and SIDM LMC analogs have non-constant density slopes.
-This is reasonable, because many subhalos are better fit by Einasto profiles with rolling logarithmic density slopes at large radii rather than NFW profiles~\citep{2008MNRAS.391.1685S}.
-We analyze density profiles using only bound particles, with results shown as solid lines for SIDM and dashed lines for CDM; for demonstration, we also plot density profiles using all particles in dotted lines.
+In our SIDM simulation, the density profile slope starts to become shallower than that in CDM at $r\sim 1~\mathrm{kpc}$, and approaches zero in the subkiloparsec regions.
+At large radii, both the CDM and SIDM LMC analogs have nonconstant density slopes.
+This is reasonable, because many subhalos are better fit by Einasto profiles with rolling logarithmic density slopes at large radii rather than Navarro--Frenk--White (NFW) profiles~\citep{2008MNRAS.391.1685S}.
+We analyze density profiles using only bound particles, with results shown as solid lines for SIDM and dashed lines for CDM; for demonstration, we also plot density profiles using all the particles in dotted lines.
 At large radii, the contribution of unbound particles to the density profiles becomes significant.